Harry D. Felt: Vice Chief of Naval Operations

 Vice Admiral William P. Mack recalled the antics of the diminutive vice chief: "He would grab three-star officers by the lapels, literally shake them, and say, 'Why don't you do so and so or such and such?'
 They'd be thirty or forty pounds heavier than he was, but that didn't bother him at all.
 He was there for two years, which was probably about a year too long, because morale was getting pretty low.
 As I told Admiral Burke, it was just a matter of time before someone was going to slug him.
 You can't operate like that.
 Admiral Felt wasn't big enough to defend himself.
 I said that one of these days he's going to come at someone who's going to wipe up the corridor with him, regardless of how many stars he has."

-By the end of Felt's second year as vice chief, even Burke had had about enough of him.
+By the end of Felt's second year as vice chief, even Burke had grown tired of him.
 "It isn't pleasant to fight continually with a good friend, and after a while you wonder whether he's all that good a friend."
 Furthermore, Burke suspected that Felt had become an automatic faultfinder, which if true would render his advice as useless as that of an automatic yes-man.
 When a four-star command opened up in the Pacific, Burke appointed Felt, claiming virtuously, "I couldn't hold him back just selfishly to keep him in the vice chief's job."